liuzhy71/my_grab_a_bike/_posts/2017-5-18-artchitecture.md

 ### Software Components
 * The libraries for the Bluetooth module, the Adafruit 10-DOF IMU breakout, and the stepper moter is provided by the hardware manufacture company.
 And they are compiled in the Arduino software.
 * The Android App Grab-a-bike uses standard andriod software developing library, and is developed using Andriod studio (version 2).
-* The google map service is used in the smart phone, for detiails check (https://developers.google.com/maps/documentation/android-api/)
+* The google map service is used in the smart phone, for detiails check [Google Map API](https://developers.google.com/maps/documentation/android-api/)